AnthonyHuo/SDP/README.md

 **Google Drive folder with all datasets:** [link](https://drive.google.com/drive/folders/14e9kkHGfApuQ709LBEbXrXVI1Lp5Ax7p?usp=drive_link)

+Then, you should modify the dataset path in

 ### 🛠️ Installation
 #### 🖥️ Simulation
 To reproduce our simulation benchmark results, install our conda environment on a Linux machine with Nvidia GPU.
 On Ubuntu 20.04 you need to install the following apt packages for mujoco: